 Geocoding can be done on a case by case basis or in batches using an open-source or commercial geocoding service.
 There are many batch geocoding services online that are free up to a pre-set level while others that charge a fee.
 As geocoding becomes more valuable, batch geocoding large numbers of addresses has become costly and geocoding batch services limited.

 ESRI’s World Geocoding Service is available to ASU faculty, staff and students.
-However, the service uses 40 credits per 1,000 address, which is pulled from the ASU University credit pool.
-Currently, each user in the ASU community has the ability to geocode up to 25,000 addresses.
+However, the service uses 40 credits per 1,000 addresses, which are pulled from the ASU University credit pool.
+Currently, each user in the ASU community has the ability to geocode up to approximately 25,000 addresses.
+This, however, would use up all of the user's credits.
 An alternative to utilizing a pre-configured geocoding service is to create your own address locator.
 Address locators are based on an address locator style that defines reference data used and rules for address format and parsing depending on locator style.
 Recently, Erica Quintana, a Policy Analyst in the Morrison Institute for Public Policy, created composite address locators for all of Arizona using the Census TIGER files.
 She has agreed to share them with the ASU community.
 The address locators and supporting files can be found here.

 Aside from using the address locators from ASU, there are many geocoding service options.
 Here are a few to consider:

 These are just a few of the geocoding methods out there to you started.
-Once you started, the sky is the limit.
+Once you get going, the sky is the limit.
 Happy geocoding!

 by Jill Sherwood